Is Flow Matching Just Trajectory Replay for Sequential Data?: Experimental Details and Additional Results

 \subsection{Computational Cost}

 We provide a computational cost analysis comparing our training-free model with the vanilla flow matching model and the six baseline models.
-All experiments are conducted on a single NVIDIA A100 GPU (40GB).
+All experiments are conducted on CPUs belonging to an internal cluster.
 Let $M$ denote the number of training samples, $d$ denote the state dimension of the chaotic system, and $H$ denote the forecast horizon.
 For our training-free model, let $T_g$ denote the time grid size, $N_{\text{ode}}$ denote the number of ODE integration steps, $B$ denote the batch size, and $S$ denote the number of Monte Carlo samples.

 Our model is training-free, resulting in minimal computational cost before inference.
 During the pre-computation phase, the model computes the transition means $m_j$ and velocity correction terms $B_j$, with a complexity of only $\mathcal{O}(T_g \cdot M \cdot d)$.
 During the single-step inference phase, at each ODE integration step, the model first computes pairwise differences between the current state and the transition means, with complexity $\mathcal{O}(B \cdot M \cdot d)$; then computes the softmax of Gaussian responsibilities, with complexity $\mathcal{O}(B \cdot M)$; and finally computes the nonlinear correction term, with complexity $\mathcal{O}(B \cdot M \cdot d)$.
 Thus, the total computational cost per integration step is $\mathcal{O}(B \cdot M \cdot d)$.
 For multi-step probabilistic forecasting with horizon $H$ and $S$ Monte Carlo samples, the total computational cost is: